-Even with a low arching shot, a player will still have a tough time achieving a soft shot.
+Even with a low arc shot, a player will still have a tough time achieving a soft shot.
 A low angle on a shot's arc means the player needs to apply enough force on the ball in order for it to reach the hoop in less time.
 Again, a ball shot with more force is going to hit the rim harder, making it more likely to bounce away.

 The ideal arc for a shot results in the ball entering the rim at a 45-degree angle, 11 inches into the rim, or two inches past its center.
-This angle allows a shooter to get the ball on the rim softly while still giving him/her a larger area to shoot at.
+This angle allows a shooter to get the ball on the rim softly while still giving him a larger area to shoot at.
 It also often results in a shot that hits the back of the rim on the inside of the hoop and drops directly through the net.

 Achieving a 45-degree angle at the end of the shot's arc, however, changes depending on the shooter's height and where he is on the court.
 Shorter players need to shoot the ball higher, while taller players require a more shallow arc.
 Players closer to the basket will also have to shoot a higher arc shot than those further from the rim.